YemiBabs/COVID19/README.md

 Download the master branch:

-Option 1:
-1. Click the branch button and select master
-2. Click the Clone or download green button to start the download
-3. Go to the default download folder on your local system

-Option 2:

 From a command/shell terminal

 cd into the parent directory you want to install the project in